tristanpendergrass/idle-game/README.md

 # Todos

 ## Version 0.3
-- [ ] Come up with a formula for "Completion" of location and use it in Location panel
 - [ ] Skill 3
 - [ ] Support spell selector on Chores and Hex studying
   - [ ] Design system for what spells can be assigned on what activities